misikogl/misikogl/README.md

 # 💫 About Me:
 Hands-on experience in multiple areas including server configuration, web development, shell scripting, and game development.
-An ac- complished software developer with over two years of experience in the field, known for the ability to solve complex problems with preci- sion and analytical thinking.
-Dedicated to meeting demanding de- velopment objectives within tight schedules while consistently deliver- ing impeccable code.
+An accomplished software developer with over two years of experience in the field, known for the ability to solve complex problems with precision and analytical thinking.
+Dedicated to meeting demanding development objectives within tight schedules while consistently delivering impeccable code.

 ## 🌐 Socials: